Luna Park (Coney Island, 1903): Shows, exhibits, and other facilities

 The park also had dozens of live shows over the years.
-Each show was maintained by two park attendants.
+Two park attendants maintained each show.
 When Luna Park opened, its shows included "War of the Worlds", a show that simulated enemy ships firing at a replica of Fort Hamilton; "Professor Wormwood's Monkey Theater", which showcased trained dogs, monkeys, and apes; "The Kansas Cyclone", a theater show depicting a Kansas town being destroyed by a tornado; "Fire and Flame", a simulated fire that employed a thousand performers; and "Hagenbeck's Wild Animals".
 The Durbar attraction, added in 1904, featured a 700-foot-wide stage that exhibited such "dramatic spectacles" as "The Great Train Robbery", "Days of '49", "The Burning of Prairie Belle", and "Crack of Doom".
 Later additions included "Fall of Adrianople", a show that depicted a besieged Turkish city.
 There were also various theatrical attractions, such as the Chinese Theater; by 1923, the park had nine theaters.

-Luna Park contained a Rath House, a German-style meeting hall which could accommodate 1,000 people and had a main ballroom, banquet rooms, and reception rooms.
-The park also contained the Grand Casino, along the Court of Honor.
+Within Luna Park was the Rath House, a German-style meeting hall that could accommodate 1,000 people and had a main ballroom, banquet rooms, and reception rooms.
+The park also contained the Grand Casino, along with the Court of Honor.
 The park hosted concerts, fireworks, and carnival performances as well.
 Luna Park also had a swimming pool that, in 1915, was cited as being capable of accommodating 5,000 bathers.
 Handball and basketball courts were also added after the 1935 season.

 The park included multiple sections with small "villages" that housed members of various ethnic groups.
 For example, there was a "Filipino village", featuring actual Filipino villagers who were brought to New York City, as well as "Japanese, Eskimo, Singalese, and Hindu villages".
 There were also various sections dedicated to different parts of the world, including landscapes themed to Japan, Germany, and Ireland.
 According to the New-York Tribune, "the villages of foreigners form centres of interest for many visitors to Luna Park".
 By 1904, the park also had replicas of Delhi, as well as a miniature Hanging Gardens of Babylon with 25,000 plants and 10,000 trees.